Tools4everBV/HelloID-Conn-SA-Full-AD-ReportGroupsNoMembers/README.md

 This Delegated Form uses the following resources in order to run

 ### Task data source 'AD-group-generate-table-report-empty-groups'
-This task data source runs an Active Directory query to select the AD user accounts that match this report.
-It uses an array of Active Directory OU's specified as HelloID user defined variable named _"ADusersReportOU"_ to specify the report scoping.
+This task data source runs an Active Directory query to select the AD groups that match this report.
+It uses an array of Active Directory OU's specified as HelloID user defined variable named _"ADGroupReportOU"_ to specify the report scoping.

 ### Delegated form task 'AD-export-report-groups-no-members'
 This delegated form task runs the same Active Directory query as the task data source (AD query is defined at two places) and export the data to a local CSV file if selected in the form.